michaelherold/interactor-contracts/README.md

 Both `expects` and `assures` wrap [dry-validation], so you can use any predicates defined in it to describe the expected inputs and outputs of your interactor.

+To hook into a failed expectation or assurance, you can use the `on_breach` method to defined a breach handler.
+It should take a 1-arity block that expects an array of `Breach` objects.
+These objects have a `property` attribute that will give you the key that's in breach of its contract.
+Breaches also have a `messages` attribute that gives the reasons that property is in breach.

 [dry-validation]: https://github.com/dryrb/dry-validation